egch/1Z0-829-preparation/docs/to-refresh.md

 - mind the checked exception within lambda, example: toRealPath()
 - mark, check if the stream supports mark: inputStream.markSupported()
 - Files.isSameFile() check if the real file exists
+- How to choose what I/O classes to use, i.e. :
+    - BufferedReader
+    - FileReader
+    - ObjectInputStream
+    - FileInputStream
+    - BufferedInputStream
+- stacktrace when the system error stream is closed